danielfoehrKn/kubeswitch/README.md

 In order for the script to set the environment variable in the current shell session, it has to be sourced.

 The `switcher`'s job is to displays a fuzzy search based on a recursive directory search for `kubeconfig` files in the configured directory.
+A temporary copy of the selected `kubeconfig` file is created in `~/.kube/switch_tmp`.
+To clean all created temporary files use `switch clean`.

 ### Difference to [kubectx.](https://github.com/ahmetb/kubectx)

 While [kubectx.](https://github.com/ahmetb/kubectx) is designed to switch between contexts in a kubeconfig file, this tool is best for dealing with many individual `kubeconfig` files.

+Another difference is, that multiple terminal windows targeting the same cluster do not interfere with each other.
+Each terminal window can target a different cluster and namespace.

 ### Limitations

 - `homebrew` places the `switch` script into `/usr/local/Cellar/switch/v0.0.1/switch.sh`.
 This is undesirable as the file location contains the version.
 Hence for each version you currently need to change your configuration.
-- Make sure that within one folder, there are no identical `kubeconfig` context names.
+- Make sure that within one directory, there are no identical `kubeconfig` context names.
 Put them in separate folders.
 Within one `kubeconfig` file, the context name is unique.
 So the easiest way is to just put each `kubeconfig` file in its own directory with a meaningful name.